tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 ![api entrypoint](./images/api-entrypoint.png)

-If you navigate to the developer-ui, you shold see the swagger-ui tool:
+If you navigate to the developer-ui, you should see the swagger-ui tool:

 ![swagger ui](./images/swagger-ui.png)